cryptosat/bounce/README.md

 Taegyun Kim <k.taegyun@gmail.com>

 USAGE:
-    ground-station [OPTIONS] [log_to_stdout]
+    ground-station [OPTIONS] [log-to-stdout]

 FLAGS:
     -h, --help             Prints help information
+        --log-to-stdout    By default logs are saved to files, if set log only to stdout.
     -V, --version          Prints version information

 OPTIONS:
     -a <ADDRESS>        Specify an alternate address to connect to. [default: 0.0.0.0] -p <PORT>           Specify an alternate port to connect to. [default: 50051]

-ARGS:
-    <log_to_stdout>    By default logs are saved to files, if set log only to stdout.
 ```